GoSuda

 157}

-The code itself is a compilation of sections from this file.
+The code itself is a compilation of parts from this file.

-1. Transmit the prompt along with the list of tools to request execution or response generation.
+1. The prompt and the list of tools are sent to request execution or response generation.

-2. If a response is generated, stop recursion and return.
+2. If a response is generated, the recursion stops, and the response is returned.

-3. If the LLM requests tool execution, the host invokes the MCP Server.
+3. If the LLM requests tool execution, the host calls the MCP Server.

-4. Add the response to the history and return to step 1.
+4. The response is added to the history, and the process returns to step 1.

 Conclusion